Can Cognitive Behavioral Therapy (CBT) Treat Anxiety?

 Behaviors and Anxiety

 Cognitive behavioral therapy examines how individuals act when faced with a specific situation.
 The goal is to identify and shift maladaptive habits that people with social anxiety or other anxiety disorders tend to repeat and sabotage potential.
-Clients are then provided with behavioral experimebts to change behavioral patterns and adapt effective coping mechanisms to use in a variety of anxiety-inducing situations.
+Clients are then provided with behavioral experiments to change behavioral patterns and adopt effective coping mechanisms to use in a variety of anxiety-inducing situations.

 Reach Goals Sooner with Cognitive Behavioral Therapy

 With cognitive behavioral therapy, clients often see results in as little as a few sessions.
 This is a major advantage because it has the potential to increase their confidence level and cause them to believe that they can overcome unhealthy anxiety.
 With their newfound hopefulness, many move forward in a more positive direction and achieve a sense of calm when faced with situations that previously triggered intense anxiety.

 Trust and a Strong Client / Therapist Relationship

 For cognitive behavioral therapy to be the most effective, it is important that the client is comfortable with the psychotherapist.
 This is especially true for clients who are prone to extreme anxiety when situations leave them feeling uncomfortable.
 The highest level of comfort often develops naturally when the therapist treats the client as an equal and an integral part of the healing process.
 Effective therapists include clients in developing their treatment plan and ask for feedback after every therapy session.
 Therapists must also realize that each client is an individual, and no one treatment plan will work for every person.
 This type of attitude fosters mutual respect and cooperation between the therapist and the client.
 It also increases feelings of hopefulness and curiosity about the potential for therapy that can reduce the number of sessions it takes to reach the client’s goals of reducing or eliminating anxiety and increase opportunities for success.